 Jan Boury, Ph.D., Psychologist, Veterans Affairs Health Care System, Westover, WV

 - Thesis: The influence of dietary experience on the taste preference for fat in foods.

 - Dissertation: Stages of change and altering dietary behavior.

-Jeffrey Goodie, Ph.D., ABPP, Associate Professor, Department of Family Medicine, Uniformed Services University, Bethesda, MD
+Jeffrey Goodie, Ph.D., ABPP, Associate Professor and Director of Clinical Training, Department of Family Medicine, Uniformed Services University, Bethesda, MD

 - Thesis: Using impedance cardiography to examine changes in hemodynamic parameters during heart rate biofeedback.

 - Dissertation: Transfer of heart rate feedback training to reduce heart rate response to laboratory tasks.

 Angela Lau, Ph.D., Clinical psychologist, Long Beach VA Health Care System, Long Beach, CA

 - Dissertation: Psychophysiological responses of older adults to an anxiety-evoking stimulus.

 Lynda M. Ciano-Federoff, Ph.D., Associate Professor, Indiana University of Pennsylvania, Indiana, PA (deceased 2013)